jessepollak/blog/_posts/2012-07-07-friends-on-friends-on-friends.md

 *I'm Jesse Pollak, a rising sophomore at [Pomona College](http://pomona.edu).
 This summer, I'm a [hackNY](http://hackny.org) Fellow and technical intern at [BuzzFeed](http://buzzfeed.com).
 To assist in my learning process, I've decided to write a blog post every day: today is day 47.
 You can [follow me on twitter](http://twitter.com/jessepollak) or keep reading my [blog](http://jessepollak.me).*

-Seeing my friends has reminded me (a) how much I love college and (b) how I don't want to grow up to fast.
-Enjoy some pictures:
+Seeing my friends has reminded me how much I love them.
+Here are some pictures:

 ![city](http://distilleryimage3.s3.amazonaws.com/64527ab0c80411e19ab222000a1e8819_7.jpg)